jaguardado123/homebrew/README.md

 # Homebrew Project

-The purpose of this project is to practice Pair-Programming and utilizing Behaviour-Driven Development (BDD), Test-Driven Development (TDD) and Continuous Integration (CI).
+The purpose of this project is to practice Pair-Programming and utilize Behavior-Driven Design (BDD), Test-Driven Development (TDD) and Continuous Integration (CI).

 ### Before You Start

-Before you start writing any code, remember you will be graded based on your development process and **NOT** the finished outcome.
+Before you start writing any code, remember you will be graded based on your development process and **NOT** just the finished outcome.
 Make sure to read through this README to have a good understanding of how to complete this project.
 To avoid losing any points, make sure you follow the rules below.

 **Rules:**

 - Do **NOT** commit & push directly into the master/main branch.
-- Do **NOT** merge broken code into the master/main branch. (*You can still commit & push to your other branches*)
+- Do **NOT** merge failed tests into the master/main branch. (*You can still commit & push to your other branches*)
 - Do **NOT** merge into the master/main branch without a pull request.
 - Do **NOT** merge into the master/main branch without filling out your `pull_request_template.md` file.